 Why is denim particularly hard to find the right fit?

-In plus sizes, denim and plus size jeans for women are fit very differently than in straight sizes.
+In plus sizes, denim and plus-size jeans for women are fit very differently than in straight sizes.
 There is a lot more room in the rise, back, and crotch area to make room for the belly, hips, butt, and thighs.
-Sometimes, plus size jeans in sizes 16-22 (which for some retailers is the largest of the straight sizes) is graded up and down based on the sample size and other times brands will use plus size grading for those sizes.
-Each brand is unique, which is part of why women’s plus size jeans can be such a tricky fit.
+Sometimes, plus-size jeans in sizes 16-22 (which for some retailers is the largest of the straight sizes) are graded up and down based on the sample size, and other times brands will use plus-size grading for those sizes.
+Each brand is unique, which is part of why women’s plus-size jeans can be such a tricky fit.

 Is a 1X and a XL the same?
 What about a 14 and a 14W?

 If you fit into both straight and plus sizes at stores like Target and Old Navy, you may want to do a test for yourself and try on your size in both sections to get an understanding of the difference in fit.
-If you’re placing an order online and don’t want to order two of the same item from each section, the safe bet is to go with the plus size.
+If you’re placing an order online and don’t want to order two of the same items from each section, the safe bet is to go with the plus size.
 You can also measure yourself to get an idea of what size to buy based on the brand’s size chart.

 Just because I wear a size 16 in dresses doesn’t mean I can’t wear a sweatshirt in a 3X, right?